kaiosilveira/nodejs-layered-app/README.md

 **V. Build, release, run — Strictly separate build and run stages**

-The deploy pipeline was left out of this example as its not intended to be deployed to any environment and servunite only as a reference.
+The deploy pipeline was left out of this example as its not intended to be deployed to any environment and serve only as a reference.
 Production versions based on this example's structure were implemented using GitHub Actions + AWS ECS (Elastic Container Service) to provide Continous Delivery.
 The stages of the pipeline were the following:

-- creating a docker image of the application, bounded to its external configuration (though env vars)
+- creating a docker image of the application, bounded to its external configuration (through env vars)
 - pushing the image to the AWS ECR (Elastic Container Registry)
 - fetching the AWS ECS' task definition
 - updating the task definition to point to the new container image created in the steps above